👤 How to Set Up Single Sign-On (SSO) in Atobi

 • Is enabled → Switch on to activate this SSO provider.

-• Icon → Upload the IdP’s logo (e.g. Google, Microsoft) so users can quickly recognize the login option.
+• Icon → Upload the IdP’s logo (e.g., Google, Microsoft) so users can recognize the login option.

 • Identity provider entityId → Identifier from your IdP.